Alternative Energy Generation

 Ontario has many exciting opportunities for producing clean energy.
-Today there are a variety of alternative energy sources our customers can adopt: wind, solar, biomass, hydroelectric and geothermal are but a few alternative energy sources available to both produce and fuel power in Ontario.
+Today there are a variety of alternative energy sources our customers can adopt one of the following energy sources:

 Wind has been utilized by people for centuries as a means to generate energy for common everyday tasks.
 Today we have the opportunity to do the same.
 Wind power is a reliable source of clean, renewable energy generated primarily by wind turbines in large open areas, uninterrupted by trees and buildings.

 Energy produced by wind turbines is clean, creating no harmful waste or emissions.
 Unlike other energy sources, wind power operates on its own, thereby preserving water sources.
 While wind power currently generates 563,000 Canadian homes, Ontario has the potential to harness this infinite resource to generate power across the province.

 How wind power works